durack1/ESGFDownload/README.md

 # ESGFDownload
-A collation of download statistics interrogated CMIP files across the globe
+A collation of download statistics interrogating CMIP files across the globe